k5xh997hv8-art/VeriDecent-Blueprint-v3/README.md

-Coq Starter Skeleton — 2-of-3 multisig (abstracted EC model)
+hi Coq Starter Skeleton — 2-of-3 multisig (abstracted EC model)
 ============================================================

 What this project is